 Note: For the Visa apply through the link below for 51$ and it takes from 3 to 9 days.

-A QR code from the Ministry of Health of Kenya is required through the below link
+A QR code from the Ministry of Health of Kenya is required to be shown upon arrival through the below link

 - River Rafting

 - 2-days Game Drive Safari

 Welcome to Nairobi

 Upon arrival to your hotel, the rest of the day will be free, well that’s up to you, venture off and explore the capital’s busy streets.

 Today we say goodbye to the capital, make sure you fill up at breakfast, because we’re a drive away to the Aberdare Range.
 In this you will see the origins of a National Geographic cover photo, from luscious green mountains standing tall and mighty rivers roaring by, to wildlife immersed in their daily affairs.
 Our activities ensures you a get taste of all the Aberdare have to offer.
 We've got the thrilling River Rafting planned for the day!